-Davidsmeyer to Seek Re-Election as 100th District State Representative
+Davidsmeyer to seek re-election as 100th District State Representative

 Don't miss our top stories and need-to-know news everyday in your inbox.

+“The Illinois Democrats drew a blatantly partisan map that would put Republicans against Republicans, forcing them to spend their time and resources fighting amongst themselves.
+I am here to tell you that I am not going to do that.
+In order for Illinois to create opportunities for the next generation, we need balance, not one-party rule,” Davidsmeyer said.

+“I am proud to say that, on a daily basis, we are able to help constituents throughout the nine counties that I currently serve, and we will continue to do that for the people of the 10 counties in the redrawn 100th District.
+My legislative office does a great job with constituent services and I appreciate my staff’s hard work on their behalf.

-“I am running for re-election to continue the hard work of cutting wasteful spending, balancing the state budget, and helping to create good-paying jobs for our working families.
-It is my honor to serve as your State Representative and I ask for your continued support in 2020.”
+“I am running for re-election to continue the hard work of bringing common sense back to our great state.
+This requires us to pass truly balanced budgets, pay our bills on time, protect downstate values, and get out of the way so that businesses can create good-paying jobs for our working families.
+It is my honor to serve as your State Representative and I am asking for your continued support in 2022.”

 C.D.
-Davidsmeyer is pro-life and pro-family values.
-As our State Representative, Davidsmeyer is fighting against taxpayer-funded abortion on demand.

-As a strong supporter of our Second Amendment rights, C.D.
-Davidsmeyer sponsored and helped pass the Firearm Concealed Carry Act (P.A.
-98-063), making Illinois the final state to allow Concealed Carry for its citizens.
+Davidsmeyer was born and raised in Jacksonville and graduated from Miami University of Ohio.
+Prior to his service in the Illinois House of Representatives, C.D. served on the Jacksonville City Council.
+He is a small businessman, serving as Vice President of IRC, Inc. C.D. is married to Kristen, a nurse, and they are the proud parents of two sons, Lennox and Pax.

 More like this: